 We continue along that path to this day, with inclusion as our guiding light.
 From our inclusion nature-based early education to our refugee intern program, from our supported employment program to our community access programs for adults with disabilities, Frazer Center carries the torch that the Lanes and Frazers lit 75 years ago.

 And Anita remains at the heart of our story.
 Her mother Anne did not settle for status quo, and neither does Frazer Center.
 In our very recent history, our programs have made national news, and our staff has presented at national conferences.
 As we move forward with our mission of fostering inclusive communities, we can envision ripple effects that not only impact our own local community, but communities throughout Georgia and the United States.

-As we celebrate our 75th diamond and platinum anniversary, we hope YOU will join in on our vision!
+As we celebrate our 75th diamond anniversary, we hope YOU will join in on our vision!
 Whether that’s attending our special 75th anniversary Gather in the Gardens gala in the spring, or sharing your own story of how Frazer Center impacted your life, we want you to know that you not only belong in our community, you ARE our community.
 And side by side, hand in hand, our inclusive future is bright!